 CasketReferences is not required by CasketLatex, but could compliment it by providing equation numbering in a large document.
 It may also have uses unconnected with CasketLatex.

-Casket uses the services of CpcCompressor, Ctls, Free, Lib and Pac (but if you only need CasketRtfConv Free, Lib, and Pac are not essential).
+Casket uses the services provided by CpcCompressor, Ctls, Free, Lib and Pac (but if you only need CasketRtfConv Free, Lib, and Pac are not essential).

-I have now published on CPC several subsystems, and contributions to others.
-The current version control number of these is called Chill_09, and 'Chill' is sometimes used as a generic name for these subsystems.
+The Chill group is a collection of subsystems and individual modules published by Robert Campbell.
+The current version control number of these is called Chill 12, and 'Chill' is sometimes used as a generic name for these subsystems.
+Chill 12 is compatible with BlackBox 1.7.x.

-This Docu-Pack is a set of 'overview' (e.g. 'Map's etc) documentation files that is recommended should you choose to install several, or all, of these subsystems.
+This ChillDocu is a set of 'overview' (e.g. 'Map's etc) documentation files that is recommended should you choose to install several, or all, of these subsystems.
 It provides convenient access to several subsystems and Tools from the Help Menu.
-It also gives guidance on installing the Chill_09 subsystems, as there are some dependencies between them.
+It also gives guidance on installing all Chill subsystems, as there are some dependencies between them.

 The following subsystems are member of the Chill group: